ramsimpalm/SplLib/README.md

 # SplLib
-Simpalm Logging Library an enhance of native Android logging mechanism to enhance functionality.
-User can additionally track user navigation path, permissions granted along wit network status.
+Simpalm Logging Library: an enhancement of native Android logging mechanism to improve the functionality.
+Coders can additionally track user navigation path, permissions granted along with internet connectivity status.

-Add it in your root build.gradle at the end of repositories:
+Add the library in your root build.gradle at the end of repositories:

 ```
 allprojects {